linzialessandro/Quotients-of-Finite-Fields-with-Prime-Cardinality/README.md

 Find it up to date at this Google Colab [link](https://colab.research.google.com/drive/1OVraoO7NGlRIXr4NSuJZvVySy_8_yE3U?usp=sharing).

+## NEWS

+There is a new version of this with an optimized isomorphism check.
+Navigate to my repo Quotients-of-Finite-Fields-Optimized and run it with max_k==1.

 ## Overview

 The notebook is structured into four main parts: